Shopify speed optimization... You're probably wondering about how to speed up your Shopify store, right? Well, no worries!

 Image compression: Online

-If you want to compress the images before uploading them to your Shopify store, then I have some great examples of sites that you can use:
+If you want to compress the images before uploading them to your Shopify store, I have some great examples of sites that you can use:

 Image compression: Shopify